 - Hypnotherapy: if something really difficult comes up for me and I feel like I need someone to guide me through the process of healing

-Learn to manage your state
+Learn to manage your state and overcome depression for good

 The second step is to learn how to manage your emotional state on a daily basis.
 This is about learning what is good for your mental health and what isn’t.
 It is also about making adjustments to your lifestyle and your mindset to ensure that you have the best chances at a healthy life going forward.
 Granted, this is a slow process but it has worked for me so why wouldn’t it work for you?